 Frequently Asked Questions

-The race runs from July 4 to July 6, 2026.
+The race will be held July 4 through July 6, 2026.

 It begins in Barcelona, Spain, and has two stages in Catalonia.

-How can I follow the race online?
+How can I watch the race online?

 How can I attend in person?